fmassonn/paper-arctic-processes/README.md

 https://doi.pangaea.de/10.1594/PANGAEA.889757

+The data is available as a ZIP file and should be unzipped in the main directory under the name "netcdfs".
+The structure of the folder therefore looks like:

+paper-arctic-processes/
+├── *.py        # All Python scripts
+├── csv/
+├── fonts/
+├── netcdfs/
+│   ├── *.nc    # NetCDF files downloaded from the archive ├── README.md   # The current file

 ## Running the scripts

 Scripts are self-documented.
 They are written in Python.
 Python2.7 will certainly work, the scripts have not been tested with Python3 but could work as well.